 In short, the fact that there has been non-compliance in the past involving the EPA, does not automatically mean that the EPA are referred applications to consider.
-The same is true for other agencies.
+The same is true for Melbourne Water and Agriculture Victoria.

 Resident complaints regarding the operations at Mountain Harvest